NatureServe/ABC_BirdHabitats/readme.txt

+##American Bird Conservancy Bird Habitats of North America
-﻿This analysis was developed for the American Bird Conservancy project in FY2025 by Hannah Ceasar, Jordana Anderson, Sara DeCaro and Chris Tracey
+This analysis was developed for the American Bird Conservancy project in FY2025 by Hannah Ceasar, Jordana Anderson, Sara DeCaro and Chris Tracey
 The purpose of this analysis is as follows:
 - Calculate habtiat threat scores for all bird habitats (at the subtype level) included in the Bird Habitats of North America map
 - Create 49 square mile (wheel) hexagon based range maps for both primary and subtype habitats for display in the ABC app